 - Most Lenders require a minimum of 620 credit scores on VA Loans

 - However, VA does not have any credit score requirements on VA Loans

 - Most VA Lenders have debt to income ratio requirements on VA Loans such as a cap of 41% to 50% DTI

 - However, VA does not have any debt to income ratio requirements on VA Loans

-The Gustan Cho Team at USA Mortgage is a full service direct lender with no lender overlays on government and/or conventional loans.
-Borrowers who need a five star direct lender with no overlays can contact us at 1-800-900-8569 or text us at 262-716-8151 or email us at email@example.com.
-We are available 7 days a week, evenings, weekends, and holidays.
+Gustan Cho Associates is a full-service direct lender with no overlays on government and/or conventional loans.
+Borrowers who need a five-star direct lender with no overlays can contact us at 262-716-8151 or text us for a faster response.
+Or email us at [email protected] We are available 7 days a week, evenings, weekends, and holidays.
 We are proud to say that we close 100% of all of our pre-approvals and have zero mortgage lender overlays.
 We just go off automated findings.